tytydraco/yessleep/out/Some_YouTuber_destroyed_their_brothers_phone_for_fun.md

 There is an obscure YouTuber out there.
 I won't reveal his name, but I will refer to him as Jeff.
 On April 16, 2023, he uploaded a video titled Destroying My Brother's Phone Then Buying Him a New One.
 I found this in my recommended section and got caught off guard by the title.
 Destroying his brother's phone?
 Buying a new one?
 It sounded like vandalism and gaslighting.
 Now, I had watched one of his videos before, and I never thought he was the kind of person to do such a thing.

-I hoped it was clickbait and pressed the title anyway.
+I was hoping it was just a joke and pressed the title anyway.
 I wanted to make sure this wasn't actually somebody being a dipshit for views.
 Unfortunately, that turned out to be the case.
 The video began with the guy, Jeff, excitedly greeting the viewer, telling us that today, he was going to sneak into his brother's room, take his phone, and smash it.

 This had to be a joke.
 Nobody would actually destroy other people's stuff like that, right?